MicrosoftDocs/WSL/commandline/WSL/install_guide.md

     After you have accepted the License, the Ubuntu user-mode image will be downloaded and extracted.
 A "Bash on Ubuntu on Windows" shortcut will be added to your start menu.

-3. Launch Bash by either:
+3. Launch a new Ubuntu shell by either:
     * Running `bash` from a command-prompt
     * Clicking the start menu shortcut

 4. Create a UNIX user

-    The first time you install Bash on Windows, you will be prompted to create a UNIX username and password.
+    The first time you install the Windows subsystem for Linux, you will be prompted to create a UNIX username and password.
     ![](media/new-user.png)

     This UNIX username and password can be different from, and has no relationship to, your Windows username and password.
 [Learn more about your UNIX account.](https://msdn.microsoft.com/en-us/commandline/wsl/user_support).